Copernicus Sustainable Development Challenge

-- The achievement of the UN’s sustainable development goals (no poverty, zero hunger, good health, clean water…)
+- The United Nation’s sustainable development goals e.g. achieving zero hunger, no poverty good health, clean water etc.

-- The sustainable use of natural resources (agriculture, forestry, raw materials, fisheries…)
+- The sustainable use of natural resources e.g. in agriculture, forestry, fisheries, raw materials etc.

-- Climate change actions (renewable energy production, monitoring of greenhouse gas emissions…)
+- Climate change actions e.g. renewable energy production, monitoring of greenhouse gas emissions etc.

 - The protection of the environment in general

-The European Commission is one of the main institutions of the European Union.
-It implements the policies, laws, and treaties of the European Union.
-In particular, the European Commission manages several Space Programme, including Galileo (the European GPS) and Copernicus, which provides free Earth observation data and services for environment and security.
-Copernicus products are used for instance to help save lives at sea, improve our response to natural disasters, and allow farmers to better manage their crops.
+The European Commission is an institution of the European Union.
+It proposes and implements the policies, laws, and treaties of the European Union.
+In particular, the European Commission manages several Space Programmes, including Galileo, the constellation of GNSS satellites, and Copernicus, which provides full free and open access to Earth observation data and services for environment and security.
+Copernicus has a variety of applications, including maritime rescue, disaster management and sustainable agriculture.